 Everything shown above is eligible for NextDay delivery.

-There’s no Fulfillment by Walmart program.
-Walmart not only expects you to take care of your own shipping, it requires you to offer “fast, reliable fulfillment.”
+If you take care of your own shipping, Walmart requires you to offer “fast, reliable fulfillment.”

-If you have your own warehouses or use a good, independent fulfillment service, you should have no trouble getting accepted.
+You should have no trouble getting accepted if you have your own warehouses or use a good, independent fulfillment service.

 If you rely on Amazon FBA, though, you might have a hard time.
 Walmart asks what percentage of your orders are fulfilled by Amazon on their application.
 They also ask whether you can fulfill US orders without using FBA.

-If you really don’t want to fulfill your own orders, consider using Deliverr, Walmart’s official fulfillment partner.
-Deliverr can automatically qualify your items for Walmart’s TwoDay Delivery badge.
-You can even connect them with eBay or Shopify, which could be a good way to test the waters before you apply to Walmart.
+WFS can only be used to fulfill Walmart Marketplace orders.
+If you want to to use one service for multi-channel fulfillment, consider Deliverr, Walmart’s official fulfillment partner.
+Deliverr can automatically qualify your items for Walmart’s TwoDay Delivery badge just as easily as WFS.
+You can connect them with Amazon, eBay or Shopify, any of which could be a good way to test the waters before you apply to Walmart.

 Other fulfillment partners and systems can work well, too.
 Even drop shippers (DSVs) are allowed to sell on Walmart.
 As long as you can get items to Walmart buyers fast and in unbranded packaging, you’ll be in good shape.